Istanbul Food Guide

 Photo: Asuman Moda

-Asuman Patisserie is one of the most well-known pastry shops in Istanbul.
-The queue for this small dessert shop can be long all day, but the chocolate desserts served here are so delicious and beautiful that it’s worth visiting.
+Asuman is one of the most well-known pastry shops in Istanbul, and the line outside this small Moda spot can run long all day.
+The chocolate desserts are worth the wait.

-“Asuman” (the dessert) is made with strawberry, chocolate, and biscuit pieces in a jar; “Feride” is made with pistachio and mascarpone ice cream on a freshly baked chocolate cake; “Feraye” is a waffle with strawberries and melted chocolate; “Müjgan” is made with mascarpone ice cream and hot espresso on Langues de Chat; “Oya” is served in a wine glass with fresh strawberry, white chocolate cream, and caramelized almonds.
+The menu is unusual: every dessert is a house creation named after an ancient Arabic, Persian, or Turkish female name.
+“Asuman” is strawberry, chocolate, and cookie pieces in a jar.
+“Feride” is pistachio and mascarpone ice cream on a freshly baked chocolate cake.
+“Feraye” is a waffle with strawberries and melted chocolate.
+“Müjgan” is mascarpone ice cream and hot espresso over langues de chat.
+“Oya” arrives in a wine glass with fresh strawberry, white chocolate cream, and caramelized almonds.

 Final words